-- APPA is the "go to" resource for all educational facilities questions - The APPA "brand" is clear and well known - Competence of educational facilities professionals - Credibility with senior institutional officers - APPA nurtures and mentors young professionals the following seven strategies will enhance and support our ability to achieve these desired outcomes over the next several years.
+- APPA is the "go to" resource for all educational facilities questions - The APPA "brand" is clear and well known - Competence of educational facilities professionals - Credibility with senior institutional officers - APPA nurtures and mentors young professionals

+However, in order to achieve these important outcomes, it is exceedingly clear that we need to focus our volunteer and staff efforts on several strategies during the next three to five years if we are to remain the association of choice for educational facilities professionals.
+Therefore, we believe the following seven strategies will enhance and support our ability to achieve these desired outcomes over the next several years.
 They are:

-However, in order to achieve these important outcomes, it is exceedingly clear that we need to focus our volunteer and staff efforts on several strategies during the next three to live years if we are to remain the association of choice for educational facilities professionals.
-Therefore, we believe